This site is currently under development.

 Governance · Strategy · Multilateral Affairs

-My work sits at the intersection of governance, strategic analysis, and multilateral coordination.
-Over twelve years, I have worked across the United Nations system, the Indian Parliament, humanitarian organisations, and international development institutions — always at the point where policy meets people, and where institutional decisions shape real lives.
+My work sits at the intersection of governance, multilateral coordination, and the institutional architecture that shapes relationships between states.
+Over the course of my career, I have supported elected representatives within the Indian Parliament, contributed across the United Nations system, and worked within European humanitarian and development institutions — always learning at the point where decisions meet institutional realities, and where policy frameworks shape people’s lives.

 Much of how I approach this work is shaped by where I come from.
-I grew up in a family with deep roots in public service — from my great-grandfather's role in India's independence movement, to my grandfather's quiet leadership among farming communities, to my father's career in government.
-That background gave me an early understanding that institutions matter most when they serve the people closest to them.
+I grew up in a family with deep roots in public service — from my great-grandfather, a decorated freedom fighter and revolutionary in the struggle for India’s independence, to my grandfather’s service in the Indian Army and his decades of public life — as panchayati across villages in Haryana and as a leader within the All India Farmers’ Association, where he brought the concerns of India’s agricultural communities directly before successive Prime Ministers — to my father’s career building national infrastructure for the Indian government, and his continued role advising and supporting elected representatives within our own family’s tradition of public service.
+That background gave me an early conviction that institutions matter most when they serve the people closest to them — and that governance, done well, is a form of service.

 Experience